Corralini/MMClient/README.md

 ```

 ### server.cfg
-Here is all the configuration about M&amp;MCore.
+Here is all the configuration about MMCore.

 ```
 [global]